-Uniform Students attending some schools are expected to wear a uniform.
+If the tiebreaker above is not enough to distinguish between applicants in an oversubscription criterion, there will be a random ballot.
+This will be undertaken by a person independent of the school by the operation of an electronic list randomiser.
+Random allocation will not be applied to multiple birth siblings (twins and triplets etc.) from the same family tied for the final place.
+Schools will admit them all.
+Uniform Young people attending many sixth forms are expected to wear a uniform.
 Where this is the case, information about where this can be purchased and support for families who may be unable to afford items of uniform will be available from the school office and website.
-Others do not have a uniform but will be expected to follow a dress code.
-Waiting Lists Sixth forms will operate a waiting list for Year 12 until the end of the autumn term.
-This will be maintained by the sixth form Waiting lists will only contain the names of students who have formally applied and been refused admission.
-Student's positions on the waiting list will be determined solely in accordance with a school's oversubscription criteria.
+Waiting Lists Sixth forms will operate a waiting list for Year 12 until the end of the autumn term only.
+This will be maintained by the sixth form.
+Waiting lists will only contain the names of young people who have formally applied and been refused admission.
+A young person's positions on the waiting list will be determined solely in accordance with a sixth form's oversubscription criteria.
 Positions will be reordered whenever anyone is added to or leaves the waiting list.
-Therefore, a student's name can go up or down on the list.
-The length of time on a waiting list does not affect a student's position.
+Therefore, a young person's name can go up or down on the list.
+The length of time on a waiting list does not affect position. © Devon County Council 2022